Jessica Morrison: Club and state rowing

 Raised in Melbourne, Morrison's senior rowing was from the Mercantile Rowing Club.

 Morrison was first selected to represent Victoria in the 2016 senior women's eight which won the Queen's Cup at the Interstate Regatta within the Australian Rowing Championships.
 She then rowed in the successful Victorian Queen's Cup eights of 2017 and 2018.
 She was in the 2019 Victorian crew who were finally beaten in the Queen's Cup by New South Wales after a fourteen year Victorian hold.
-In 2021 she won another Queen's Cup in the six seat of the Victorian women's eight.
+In 2021 and 2023 she won further Queen's Cup victories in the Victorian women's eight.

 At the New South Wales State Championships in February 2020 she rowed in crews which won the women's elite pair and the women's elite coxless four.
 In 2021 rowing with Annabelle McIntyre she won an Australian Championship title in the open women's coxless pair.